Can you have a tooth pulled when you are pregnant or breastfeeding?

 One would expect that most dentists would consider the following list of medications safe to use with lactating mothers when used in moderate amounts.

-- Pain relievers – acetaminophen (Tylenol).
+a) Pain relievers – acetaminophen (Tylenol).

-- Antibiotics – penicillin, erythromycin, and cephalexin (Keflex).
+b) Antibiotics – penicillin, erythromycin, and cephalexin (Keflex).

-The LactMed database is a compilation of known drug considerations with breastfeeding.
+The LactMed database is a compilation of known drug considerations for breastfeeding.
 The database is maintained by the U.S. National Library of Medicine and can be accessed via the National Institutes of Health’s (nih.gov) website where individual medications can be looked up.
 Here’s the link:

 Drugs and Lactation Database LactMed.